Register of New Zealand

 - resigned 8.12.1964 - to Glasgow for 2 years study.

-He held a strong interest in the ecumenical movement.
-After his retirement he
+He held a strong interest in the ecumenical movement, his study leave in 1982 including a study

 His theological insights were a great stimulus in study groups and were willingly